SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 ***

 As her tears stain the page, Sunset frantically writes to Princess Twilight.
 She had felt these feelings before, but never like this.
-It only got worse graduation.
+It only got worse after graduation.
 She gave up on contacting Twilight after the fifth page of incoherent ramblings.

 *Why do I feel like this?
 Why isn't Twilight answering?
 Where did these feelings come from?
 Why do I feel so sad?
 Why do I feel so lost?
 Why can't I just talk to my friends here?
 I wish I knew if any of them were feeling the same way…*